sdegutis/immaculatalibrary.com/app/model/snippets/data/2021-07-29-heavenly-consolations-sometimes-draw-us-to-god.md

 archiveSlug: an-introduction-to-the-devout-life
 archivePage: '247'
 bookSlug: introduction-to-the-devout-life
+tags:
+  - Doctors of the Church
+  - Doctrine
+  - Heaven
 ---

 > Yet these tender and delightful affections are sometimes good and profitable; for they excite the appetite for piety in the soul, strengthen the spirit, and add to the promptitude of devotion a holy gaiety and cheerfulness, which makes our actions more beautiful and agreeable, even on the exterior.